dannycab/phy321msu/_sources/admin/grading.md

 #### Coarse Grading Scale

 Because of the large number of students in the course, homework grading will be coarsely grained.
-Scarlett will provide overall feedback on the things that students struggled with on homework sets; that will be shared in class.
+Kang will provide overall feedback on the things that students struggled with on homework sets; that will be shared in class.
 The homeworks will be graded on a 3 point scale: 3 points for a complete and correct solution, 2 points for a mostly complete/slightly incorrect solution, 1 point for an incorrect/incomplete solution, and 0 for a blank solution.

 This coarse grading scale works for each problem, regardless of their value.
 For example, if you have a problem worth 5 points and have a mostly complete solution you will earn $5 (\dfrac{2}{3}) = 3.33$ of the possible 5 points for that problem.
-If you have questions about your homework grade, please contact Scarlett directly.
+If you have questions about your homework grade, please use Gradescope's regrade request feature within one week of the homework being returned to you.

+### Reflection Activities (10%)

+There are three types of reflection activities designed to help you think critically about your learning process and identify areas for growth.
+These reflections will be due via the D2L Assignments page.

+#### Content Checkins

+Before each class week, starting with week 2, you will be asked to reflect on the following questions based on your engagement with the pre-class materials.
+These reflections will be due on the Sunday of each week at 11:59pm ET via the D2L Assignments page.
+The questions are below and we expect a few sentences in response to each for full credit.

+* What was the most challenging part of the pre-class materials, and how did you address it?
+This could be related to the content of the pre-class materials, your learning style, etc.
+* What did you learn about your own strengths through engaging with the pre-class materials?
+* What would you do differently if you were to approach the pre-class materials again and why?
+* What questions do you have about the pre-class materials that you would like to discuss in class?

+*These will be graded for completeness, with full credit given for a complete submission that addresses all prompts; we will not award credit for minimal or incomplete submissions.*

+#### Exercise 0

+For each homework assignment, there will be an associated Exercise 0 that is due the same day as the homework (Fridays at 11:59pm ET; late after 11:59pm Sunday) via the D2L Assignments page.

+The purpose of Exercise 0 is to invite you to learn about physics culture, history, and practices and to reflect on your growth as a physicist.
+Each Exercise 0 will have a different prompt each week, but will be structured similarly with the expectation that you write several paragraphs in response to the prompt.

+Exercise 0 will be graded for completeness, with full credit given for a complete submission that addresses all prompts; we will not award credit for minimal or incomplete submissions.

-### Individual Reflections (5%)
+#### Individual Homework Reflections (5%)

 For each homework assignment, you will be asked to individually reflect on your own experience with the assignment.
-The individual reflection will be due with each homework assignment (e.g. every other Friday at 11:59pm ET) via the D2L Assignments page.
+The individual reflection will be due with each homework assignment (e.g. Fridays at 11:59pm ET) via the D2L Assignments page.
 Late reflections will not be accepted once solutions are posted - which will be 8:00am ET on Monday.
 The prompts are designed to encourage you to think critically about your learning process and identify areas for growth.
 In this reflection, you should address the following questions:

-#### Prompts for Reflections
+##### Prompts for Reflections

 If you worked as a group (2-3 people):
 * What was the most challenging part of this assignment, and how did you address it?
 This could be related to the content of the assignment, your group’s dynamics, etc.